harsh22102005/job-portal/README.md

 ```bash
 ./mvnw spring-boot:run
 ```
-(or use your IDE to run the JobhookApplication.java)
+(or use your IDE to run the JobPortalApplication.java)

 Frontend Setup (React)
 ```bash